aadedigbae/Library-Book-Search-App/README.md

-# Library Book Search 📚🔍
+# Library Book Search App

 ## Project Overview

-Library Book Search is a mobile application developed using Flutter that allows users to search and explore books from the Library of Congress (LOC) digital collection.
+I developed the Library Book Search Mobile Application developed using Flutter.
+The app allows users to search and explore books from the Library of Congress (LOC) digital collection.
 The app provides an intuitive, dark-mode interface for discovering and learning about books.

 ## 🎯 Project Purpose